talkowski-lab/WGD/README.md

 ---

 ### Pipeline runtimes
+**binCov.py**

 The rate-limiting step of the pipeline is ```binCov.py```, which scales linearly with the number of reads processed at an approximate rate of 7 mins per 1M aligned 25bp reads and 13 mins per 1M aligned 150bp reads (single-core CPU, 6GB RAM, ≥1kb bins).
 This is the reason for maximizing parallelization where possible (see [earlier example](https://github.com/RCollins13/WGD#step-1-generate-normalized-coverage-per-chromosome-on-all-libraries)).

 Physical coverage is marginally faster than nucleotide coverage.
 Bin sizes do not strongly influence runtime beyond 1kb, but bin sizes smaller than 1kb substantially increase runtime.

+When optimal parallelization is employed with a standard LSF scheduler on [the Partners Healthcare Linux Cluster](https://rc.partners.org/kb/computational-resources/linux-cluster), approximately 10 ~40X PE150 Illumina human genomes will complete every 20 minutes.

 ---